junxit/us-congress-bills-114/metadata.md

 - 2015-07-14 — Placed on the Union Calendar, Calendar No. 151.
 - 2015-07-14 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 114-202, Part I.
 - 2015-07-14 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 114-202, Part I.
+- 2015-07-15 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.